envoyproxy/envoy-openssl/bssl-compat/README.md

 Compatibility layer for BoringSSL to OpenSSL.

-This builds on the work of the original Maistra bssl_wrapper code.
+This builds on the work of the original Maistra bssl_wrapper code, providing an inplementation of the BoringSSL API in terms of calls onto OpenSSL.

 The overall goal of the `bssl-compat` library is to provide an implementation of the BoringSSL API for Envoy to be built against it while reducing the refactoring needed to use OpenSSL on new releases of Envoy.